ahmerb/typescript-sequelize-article/article.md

 }
 ```

-Now, what we have left to do is invoke these `associate` functions from `src/models/index.ts`.
+Now, what we have left to do is invoke these `.associate` functions from `src/models/index.ts`.
 That's easy.

 ```typescript
 // src/models/index.ts